 KTC Royal Orchid Plus World MasterCard Limited Edition from Positioning Magazine on Vimeo.

 ANZ Frequent Flyer Black

-ANZ Frequent Flyer Black cardholders can also enjoy a VIP airport experience with two complimentary Qantas Club Lounge invitations each year.
-The card is the ultimate peace of mind companion, providing complimentary purchase and overseas travel insurances as well as 24/7 access to a concierge service.
-Cardholders can get all of this for a modest annual fee of
+ANZ Frequent Flyer Black cardholders can also enjoy a VIP airport experience with two complimentary Qantas Club Lounge invitations each year and Véloce Lounges membership.
+The card also provides complimentary purchase and overseas travel insurances and 24/7 access to a concierge service.
+Cardholders can get all of this for an annual fee of $425.

 ANZ Rewards Black Credit Card